 We don’t recommend record weights.
 They put extra strain on the motor bearings and the belt.
 If you use a weight and it causes a problem, it will not be covered under the warranty.

-- Do you ever make CD, record album, and/or Internet radio station recommendations?
+- Do you ever make CD, record album, Internet radio station, and/or equipment recommendations?

 - I have an existing stereo system.
 Can I connect one of your models to it and hear the audio through my system?